Select, fit, and take care of costumes for cast members, and aid entertainers. May assist with multiple costume changes during performances.

 -

-Sounds, Noise Levels Are Distracting or Uncomfortable — 35% responded “Once a year or more but not every month.”
+Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 35% responded “Once a year or more but not every month.”

 -